day50-dev/Week7/README.md

  - [ ] provide conversational ids and exposure to other applications
  - [ ] interface debuggers and observability tools
  - [ ] remote system execution
+ - [ ] permit for it to be api/able and surfaceable outside of vscode (server mode)

 At the same time pulling down from kilo code and fixing the outstanding bugs in their github.